I have completed two contracts with Bank of America. One in their cybersecurity division and another in their wholesale division.

-I spent two years in Bank of America’s cybersecurity division.
+I spent two years in Bank of America’s Global Information Security (GIS) working on internal cybersecurity projects.
 My role was as their sole UX designer and user researcher.
 Most of my work was early project work, or as I like to call it UX Scouting.

 Due to the sensitive nature of my interviews (and the fact that none of my team was located locally), I worked remote during this contract.